-The NPfI noise criteria are planning levels and are not mandatory limits required by legislation however the noise criteria assist the regulatory authorities to establish licensing conditions.
+The NPfl noise criteria are planning levels and are not mandatory limits required by legislation however the noise criteria assist the regulatory authorities to establish licensing conditions.
 Where noise criteria are predicted to be exceeded, feasible and reasonable noise mitigation strategies should be considered.
 In circumstances where noise criteria cannot be achieved negotiation is required to evaluate the economic, social and environmental costs and benefits of the development against the noise impacts.

-Based on site observations and guidance in the NPfl, Nearest residential receptors are considered sub-urban.
-It is understood the proposal is for daytime, evening and up to 12:00am on Friday and Saturdays operations however target noise levels for day, evening and night time are provided for residences, commercial premises and school class rooms for completeness in Table 3-1.
+Based on site observations and guidance in the NPfl, Nearest residential receptors are considered rural.
+Target noise levels for day, evening and night time are provided for residences and commercial premises in Table 3-1.